richsage/RMSPushNotificationsBundle/README.md

 The send method will detect the type of message so if you'll pass it an `AndroidMessage` it will automatically send it through the C2DM/GCM servers, and likewise for Mac and Blackberry.

 ## Android messages

-Since both C2DM and GCM are still available, the `AndroidMessage` class has a small flag on it to toggle which service to send it to.
-Use as follows:
+You have a choice of three services, C2DM, GCM and FCM.
+C2DM is defined as main option, but the `AndroidMessage` class has flags to toggle which service to send it to.

     use RMS\PushNotificationsBundle\Message\AndroidMessage;

     $message = new AndroidMessage();
-    $message->setGCM(true);
-    $message->setFCM(true); // Use to Firebase Cloud Messaging

-to send as a FCM message rather than GCM or C2DM.
+You may choose `setGCM` or `setFCM` - this is optional.

+    $message->setFCM(true);

 ## iOS Feedback service